 - The support of the eKids initiative – a framework to support the provision of learning through a blended learning approach.

 - The establishment of a Rural Student Agency initiative to inspire rural and remote young people in realising their dreams – Rural Inspire

 - Co-ordination of the highly successful Energy Breakthrough program

 - The provision of, and support of, education leadership programs within rural Victoria, South Australia, Northern Territory, Queensland and New South Wales.

 - The introduction of the Baillieu Myer Rural Education Leadership Scholarship

 - A range of professional development activities; conference and experiences.

-Whilst these projects highlight a strong practical understanding of current educational issues, they also focus on the development and implementation of solutions relevant to the needs of contemporary rural learning communities.
+Whilst these initiatives highlight a strong practical understanding of current educational issues, they also focus on the development and implementation of solutions relevant to the needs of contemporary rural and remote learning communities.